junxit/us-congress-bills-114/metadata.md

 - 2015-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
 - 2015-12-10 — Senate amendment agreed to: Amendment SA 2714 agreed to in Senate by Unanimous Consent.
 - 2015-12-10 — Senate amendment proposed (on the floor): Amendment SA 2714 proposed by Senator McConnell for Senator Barrasso.(consideration: CR S8617)
+- 2015-12-11 — Message on Senate action sent to the House.
+- 2015-12-11 — Received in the House.
+- 2015-12-11 — Referred to the Committee on Natural Resources, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-12-11 — Referred to the Committee on Natural Resources, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-12-11 — Referred to the Committee on Natural Resources, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.